-6 Not required by statute
+&lt;sup>6 Not required by statute

-7Not required by statute but one of the official means of correspondence by the Assembly
+&lt;sup>7Not required by statute but one of the official means of correspondence by the Assembly e.

-- d.
-Records Requested in accordance with the provisions above shall be available, when possible, for inspection within a reasonable time of receipt of the written request, at the on-site I'On HOA office. - e.
 Hard copy documents may not be removed from the office.
-In the event a printed or scanned copy is requested the fee for service will be set at the market price per page and made payable to the I'On Assembly. - f.
-Any document requested beyond those specified above require approval from the Board of Trustees. - g.
+In the event a printed or scanned copy is requested the fee for service will be set at the market price per page and made payable to the I'On Assembly.

+f.
+Any document requested beyond those specified above require approval from the Board of Trustees.

+g.
 Certain information will not be made available, pursuant to Federal, State and/or local laws.
-This specifically includes any correspondence between the I'On Assembly's attorneys and the board (attorney-client privileged information) and information with security or privacy considerations. - h.
+This specifically includes any correspondence between the I'On Assembly's attorneys and the board (attorney-client privileged information) and information with security or privacy considerations.

+h.
 The I'On Assembly is not liable for the use or misuse of the information provided to a member under this policy.